icecube/nuflux/docs/evaluation.rst

 Evaluation methods
 ##################

 nuflux contains several different methods for evaluating flux tables.
-Over the years, as better methods were deveopled, the older methods were kept to maintain reproducability with older analyses.
+Over the years, as better methods were deveopled, the older methods were kept to maintain reproducibility with older analyses.
 This page contains a description of each evaluation method which is available.

 New evaluation methods
 =========================